alezirczy/SQL-Projects/#1 - Soccer Leagues/README.md

 ***
 6. In a pivot table, ¿How many games per season are there in each country?
 ***
-7. In a pivot table, ¿How many teams per season are there in each of the following countries: England, France, Germany, Italy, Spain?
+7. In a pivot table, ¿How many teams per season are there in each of the following countries: Germany, Italy?
 ***
 8. For each season ('2011/2012', '2012/2013', '2013/2014', '2014/2015'), find the team that has the best average of goals scored (both home and away) ).
 Returns the team name *** and goal average.
 Sort the results by season.